 You must file an Export Report or Export Manifest under the Custom's Act and then file a refund application on the common portal.

 An exporter can carry out exports, with or without paying the GST.
-In either case, he will be able to claim a refund of the IGST paid or the unutilized ITC (where IGST is not paid).
+In either case, he will be able to claim a refund of the IGST paid or the unutilized Input Tax Credit (where IGST is not paid).

-Now, before we discuss how exactly can you claim a GST Refund on Exports, there are some common questions that pop-up & need to be answered.
+Now, before we discuss how exactly can you claim a GST Refund on Exports or export refund in GST, there are some common questions that pop-up & need to be answered.

 What is Form GST RFD-01/1A?

-Form GST RFD-01/1A is the form used for claiming GST Refunds.
+Form GST RFD-01/1A is the form used for claiming GST refund for export.
 A Taxpayer can only claim a GST refund if the value is more than Rs.
 1000, using GST RFD-01/1A.

 The only difference between Form GST RFD-01 & GST RFD-1A is the former one is to be filed online & the later must be filed manually by the Taxpayer.